Cyber-One/Fred_Inmoov/Fred/README.md

 <b>Start.py </b>
 General start point and is responsible for calling all the other sub files.

+<b>Configuration.py</b>
+This is the configuration for the Fred Robot.

 <b>Controller.py </b>
 This is where the top level controllers are created such as the RasPi service, the Arduino services and the PCA9685 services.